urvashi1206/Solar-System-Simulation/README.md

 3. I have implmented the basic graphics and audio for all the planets revolving and revoluting.
 4. Also if any game object(planets, sun, moon) are clicked, the camera follws that particular game object only.
 5. The coding language used is C#, and the platform used is Visual Studio 2019.
-6. To play the game check the build folder and and the webgl file can be used to play on your localhost.
+6. To play the game check the link https://play.unity.com/mg/other/webgl-builds-267714